Topzle Topzle

 Notes

-Written in the late 2000s Song title was found on a court document investigating La Toya Jackson's boyfriend, who was accused of stealing items owned by Michael upon his death.
+Written between 2008-2009.
+Song title was found on a court document investigating La Toya Jackson's boyfriend, who was accused of stealing items owned by Michael upon his death.
 Producer RedOne has stated that he'll only release the track if all profits go to charity

 "H2O"